 Ready to get going?
 You may have a lot of questions before starting to play it, but here are five of the most important considerations:

 - Is wheelchair tennis for manual wheelchairs only?
 No!
 This is possibly the best part about wheelchair tennis.
 Not only can it be played in either a manual or power wheelchair, but it can also be played with non-wheelchair users.
 Any of your friends or family members can choose to play wheelchair tennis with you without having to adjust the rules.

 - Are there different categories for playing?
-There are three categories in wheelchair tennis: Quads, Men, and Women.
+There are three categories: Quads, Men, and Women.
 All of the categories offer doubles or singles tournaments.

 - How can Quads hold a racquet?
 People with quadriplegia use tape to help secure the racquet to their hand.
 Modifications like this go along with the allowance of power chairs for people who need them.

 - Are there any differences between wheelchair tennis and traditional tennis?
-There is one significant rule change for wheelchair tennis.
+There is one significant rule change for wheelchair tennis, as stated above.
 The individual in the wheelchair can allow the ball to bounce twice, before having to hit it.
 The second bounce can even be outside the boundary lines.
+Clever, hey?

-If you are interested in learning more about what wheelchairs may be best to use for enjoying this sport, check out the Invacare Top End Pro Tennis Wheelchair online.
+If you are ready to get serving and rallying, and are interested in learning more about what wheelchairs may be best to use for enjoying this sport, check out the Invacare Top End Pro Tennis Wheelchair online.
 You can see what type of features and adjustability are available to help you play your best game.

-This post is based on information found in the article, Wheelchair Tennis-Top 5 Questions, by Roll Rev.
+Parts of this post are based on information found in the article, Wheelchair Tennis-Top 5 Questions, by Roll Rev.

 Author: Annie Beth Donahue is a professional writer with a health and disability focus.